WPCloudDeploy/wp-cloud-deploy/README.md

 * New: WPAPP - Add support for PHP 8.3 on NGINX servers.
 * New: WPAPP - Add in an option for an alternative negative color.
 Certain errors require a much brighter warning color.
 * Fix: WPAPP - Healing tab threw errors under PHP 8.x when using the ADD METAS option to simulate monit being installed.
+* Fix: WPAPP - Copy database from REMOTE to LOCAL was not working because of an incorrect parameter (Thanks @batonac).

 5.7.0
 ------